 The Corsair K63 is Corsair’s first wireless keyboard, and I have to say that it’s quite impressive.
 It is equipped with Cherry Red MX switches that allow for easy and comfortable tapping, and a 1ms response time when setting in 2.4 GHz mode.
 It also comes with a free Bluetooth connectivity option, therefore, making it compatible with virtually any device.

-So if you’re someone that prefers gaming in the living room or wants a wireless set up, then the Corsair K63 was designed especially for you.
+So if you’re someone that prefers gaming in the living room or wants a wireless set up for your best wireless gaming mouse & your wireless keyboard, then the Corsair K63 was designed especially for you.

 The Corsair K63 is beautifully designed with a neat key layout and a set of media keys at the top left and right sides of the keyboard that helps adjust media output with a little touch.

 It’s a tenkeyless keyboard, which means it doesn’t have a number pad on the right side.
-This feature makes it a bit smaller than most gaming keyboards, therefore, giving you some extra space on your gaming desk.
+This feature makes it a bit smaller than most gaming keyboards, therefore, giving you some extra space on your gaming desk & for your gaming chair.

 Although the keyboard has a beautiful design, its wrist rest is a bit flimsy, weak, and feels somewhat cheap to the touch.
 It’s still OK to use, but it doesn’t feel as soft and comfortable as other gaming keyboards.